DTF Tax-Free Income Inc. (NYSE:DTF) Declares $0.04 Monthly Dividend

-DTF Tax-Free Income Inc. (NYSE:DTF) announced a monthly dividend on Monday, December 21st, Wall Street Journal reports.
-Investors of record on Friday, January 15th will be paid a dividend of 0.04 per share by the investment management company on Friday, January 29th.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.27%.
-The ex-dividend date is Thursday, January 14th.
+DTF Tax-Free Income Inc. (NYSE:DTF) declared a monthly dividend on Tuesday, December 22nd, Wall Street Journal reports.
+Stockholders of record on Monday, March 15th will be given a dividend of 0.04 per share by the investment management company on Wednesday, March 31st.
+This represents a $0.48 annualized dividend and a dividend yield of 3.25%.
+The ex-dividend date is Friday, March 12th.

 Receive News & Ratings for DTF Tax-Free Income Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for DTF Tax-Free Income and related companies with MarketBeat.com's FREE daily email newsletter.